Eff alternatives and similar packages

 Installation

-core is available for the JVM and ScalaJS.
+core is available for the JVM, ScalaJS and scala-native.
 Sbt dependency:

 // check maven badge above for latest version